sergiogonzalezch/SistemaPrestramos/README.md

 License
 This project is under the MIT License.
 See the LICENSE file for more details.

-Contact
-For more information or inquiries, you can contact the main developer:

 Name: Sergio González

-Email: correo@example.com

 GitHub: @sergiogonzalezch